mzattera/b2fJ/docs/index.md

 ## Small demo

-Here a small demo showing b2fJ at work inside the [VICE emulator](http://vice-emu.sourceforge.net/).
-This shows how multi-thread programming can be used to move C64 sprites.
+Here a small demo showing how multi-thread programming can be used to move C64 sprites.

 The Java source for the demo, can be downloaded from [here](./Sprite.java).
 See below for instructions about how to compile and run it.